afandihrp/tubeskamsis/README.md

 3. **Retest.**
    The exploit should now fail.
 4. **Commit.**
-   Save your work with a message like
+   Save and documentate your work.
-   `fix(C1-3): switched to prepared statements`.

 ---